Royal Netherlands Air and Space Force: Current inventory

 The F-16 inventory of the Netherlands Air Force stood at 42 before the announcement was made that these would be transferred to the Ukrainian Air Force as part of the Dutch assistance package.
 The first 10 are transferred as per December 2023, with over 20 as per June 2024.
 18 were donated to Romania.
-As of November 2025, almost all of Netherlands' F-16s have been sold/donated to other countries.
+As of November 2025, all of Netherlands' 42 F-16s have been transferred.